Salahuddin of Aceh

-Salahuddin (died 25 November 1548) was the second sultan of Aceh, reigning from 1530 to c.
-1537 or 1539.
-He was the eldest son of Sultan Ali Mughayat Syah, the founder of Aceh's power.
-He led a short and weak rule before being supplanted by his ambitious younger brother Alauddin al-Kahar.
+Salahuddin (died 25 November 1548) was the second Sultan of Aceh Darussalam, reigning from 1530 to either 1537 or 1539.
+He was the eldest son of Sultan Ali Mughayat Syah, the founder of the Aceh Sultanate.
+His reign was characterized by weakness, and he was deposed by his ambitious younger brother, Alauddin al-Kahar.

 Accession

 Salahuddin succeeded his father on the latter's death in August 1530.
-Sultan Ali Mughayar Syah was allegedly poisoned by his wife, Sitt Hur, however there is no indication that Salahuddin was involved in this.
+Sultan Ali Mughayat Syah was allegedly poisoned by his wife, Siti Hur, however there is no indication that Salahuddin was involved in this.
 According to the Hikayat Aceh, his mother had a strong hand in government.
 She appointed an Agha as regent of the kingdom with the title of Raja Bungsu.
 Salahuddin himself is described as an inept figure who did not care much about the governance of his kingdom.
 His brother Alauddin served as his deputy in Samudra Pasai which had been conquered by their father in 1524.
 There he gained a power base that would soon have dire consequences for the sultan.

-Salahuddin's father Sultan Ali had been engaged in violent conflicts against the Portuguese in Melaka.
+Salahuddin's father Sultan Ali had been engaged in violent conflicts against the Portuguese in Malacca.
 Hostilities paused temporarily after his death.
 However, in September 1537 an Acehnese fleet appeared before Melaka, carrying a standing regiment of around 3,000 men.
 The Acehnese landed successfully but could not hold the fortress.
 After two days of ferocious fighting, they had to withdraw with great losses.
 Since the expedition is not mentioned in local chronicles, it is not entirely clear whether Salahuddin was still the ruler at this time.
 From the account of Fernão Mendes Pinto it appears that his brother "Alaradim" (Alauddin) was already on the throne by 1539.
 The much later chronicle Bustanus Salatin (c.
 1640) alleges that Salahuddin lived for nine years after his deposition until his death in 1548.
 It is unclear whether he was deposed before or after the launch of the unsuccessful attack on Melaka.
 Hoesein Djajadiningrat believed that the coup came first and the attack was led by Alauddin al-Kahar, while Denys Lombard places the coup two years after the attack, which he believes was led by Salahuddin himself.